DialRC/LetsGoDataset/README.md

 * The complete Let's Go dataset
 * Subset - The Spoken Dialog Challenge
 * Subset - Dialog State Tracking Challenge (DSTC1)
-* Code of the original Let's Go system
 * Log of Events and System Changes
-* Dialog Act Annotations
 * Crowdsourced Annotations from one year of Let's Go data
 * Let's Go Daily Report 2006 - 2016